ai/visibilityjs/README.md

 });
 ```

-Note that the callback will also be executed on every `hidden`->`visible` state
-change to update old contents.

 `Visibility.every` returns a timer identifier, much like the `setInterval`
 function.
 It cannot be passed to `clearInterval`, through, and you should use
 `Visibility.stop(id)` to stop the timer.